-Episcopal (Anglican) Community in Belgrade is a member of Province of Europe East.
+Episcopal (Anglican) Community in Belgrade was formally under jurisdiction of the Reformed Episcopal Church (USA) from 2011 up to 2019.
+From January 2019 Episcopal (Anglican) Community in Belgrade is a member of Province of Europe East.
 Province of Europe East is a member province of Anglican Free Communion.

 The Anglican Free Communion is a confederation of independent and autocephalous Denominations or Churches exercising identity in particularity resulting from the autonomy of every individual Church.

 EACH CHURCH :

 – exists in harmony with one another and follows a spirituality and practice within an Anglican ethos.

 – only accepts any form of centrality as part of a world-wide family of Churches

 This ecclesial model is both catholic and protestant as understood in traditional terms

 Each Province contains Churches or Denominations having their own jurisdiction and diocesan structures.
 Any Church having it’s own canonical organisation is named within that Province, the latter title being reserved to that of the Anglican Free Communion itself.

 Where there is no Denominational title it is assumed that the Provinces are not only those of the Anglican Free Communion (a confederation or family of Churches) but are of the Episcopal Free Church.
 Some of these may also prefer to use the original title; the Free Protestant Episcopal Church or the Free Protestant Episcopal Church of England

 The Anglican Free Communion – The Episcopal Free Church :